-Prerequisite: Play an orchestral instrument.
+Course Advisories: SCC minimum English standard; play an orchestral instrument.
 An instrumental ensemble class analyzing and performing large quantities of chamber orchestra music.
 This class requires public performance.
 Repeatable 3 times.
 NOTE: Combined enrollments in Music 16 and 17 may not exceed 4.
 One hour lecture, two hours lab and one hour weekly by arrangement.